What’s the Difference Between State and Federal Criminal Court?

 Contact a Criminal Defense Lawyer for Help Today

 Whether your case is heard in state or federal courts is a question your attorney will have to address early on.
-From jurisdiction to affirmative defenses, a criminal defense lawyer from Randall & Stump, PLLC understands how to put together a thorough defense.
+From jurisdiction to affirmative defenses, a criminal defense lawyer from Randall & Stump, Criminal Defense Attorneys understands how to put together a thorough defense.
 We are familiar with the federal court system and state courts in NC, and we are prepared to help you with every step of the process.
 The court system can be overwhelming, and you want someone on your side as you go through it.